Zaki Nusseibeh: Affiliations and chairmanships

 Zaki Nusseibeh has served on several public and private bodies dealing with the development of cultural and educational strategies in the UAE.

-Nusseibeg was appointed as the chairman of the Board of Trustees of the Sorbonne University Abu Dhabi in 2018, having helped to establish the university in 2006.
+Nusseibeh was appointed as the chairman of the Board of Trustees of the Sorbonne University Abu Dhabi in 2018, having helped to establish the university in 2006.

 He is a member of the Administrative Board of the Emirates Diplomatic Academy with oversight responsibility for its management (2017–present).
 He is also a member on several other Boards including the Sheikh Zayed Book Award (2005–present), the International Prize for ArabicFiction (2009–present) and Abu Dhabi University (2003–present).

 He was elected to the American Academy of Arts and Sciences in Washington (2020).

 Nusseibeh was the chairman of the advisory board for the Middle East Centre of the London School of Economics (2015-2018), as well as the President of the Alliance Française in Paris (2013-2017).

 He was also the President of the Alliance Française Abu Dhabi (1977-2017) and of the UAE Chapter of the International Friends of Richard Wagner Society (2008–present) and a member of the Board of Trustees of the Agha Khan Museum in Toronto (2016-2019).

 He is also the Chancellor of the United Arab Emirates University (UAEU).